 Cathedral Park comprises two parcels of land, the former Christ Church Cemetery (acquired in 1966) and the adjoining site of the former cottage ‘Mulimbah’ (acquired in 1990).
 The park is now classified as Community Land and is zoned as open space parkland.

-Council acquired the site from the Anglican Church following the creation of the Christ Church Cathedral, Cemetery, Act, of 1966.
+Council acquired the site from the Anglican Church following the creation of the Christ Church Cemetery Conversion Act 1966.
 Works on site to convert the cemetery from burial ground to parkland commenced in 1972.
-Eighty-four of the headstones were moved from the site of their associated burial and placed in rows on the east boundary of the park.
-Many in are poor condition despite the importance of the headstones in understanding the role of the park as a place of burial.
+Nearly 100 headstones were moved from the site of their associated burial and placed in rows on the east boundary of the park.
+Sadly, moving the headstones led to their deterioration and loss of association with the site of burial.

-- Move the headstones back to their recorded burial position as a means of restoring as much of the cemetery’s layout as possible
+- move the headstones back to the recorded burial position as a means of recovering as much of the cemetery layout as possible

-- Create a beautiful, contemporary and engaging public space which integrates parkland and heritage interpretation uses.
+- create a beautiful, contemporary and engaging public space which integrates parkland uses with heritage conservation and interpretation.

 The Christ Church Cathedral, Moveable Collections, Cemetery and Park are listed on the State Heritage Register in recognition of the importance of the place to the people of New South Wales.